 Virtual tapes need to be 'initialised' or given a logical label to identify them just like real tapes.
-The tape labels are held in a VTS catalog, so a virtual tape does not need to be recalled from physical tape, to scratch it.
+The tape labels are held in a VTS catalog, so a virtual tape does not need to be recalled from physical tape to scratch it.
 All the data required for label checking exists in the Vtape catalog.

-The disk cache is a buffer which holds the virtual tapes, at least until they are written out to physical tapes.
+On a VTA system, the disk cache is a buffer which holds the virtual tapes, at least until they are written out to physical tapes.
 A virtual tape is usually held in the cache even after it has been written to a physical tape, then if it is required for read again, there is no need for a physical tape mount.
 On an IBM VTS, the disk cache is best kept full, with older, copied virtual tapes overwritten by new ones, as space is required.
-An STK VSM will issue warning messages once it hits a capacity warning threshold.
+An Oracle/STK VSM will issue warning messages once it hits a capacity warning threshold.
 At this point, automated space reclamation should kick in, but don't ignore the warnings.
 NEVER fill up the cache on an STK VSM.
-If you do that, the VSM will grind to halt, and will require a service call to STK to fix.
+If you do that, the VSM will grind to halt, and will require a service call to fix.

-Physical tape drives are usually high capacity IBM TS1140 a SUN T10000C or an LTO-5.
-The Virtual Tape drives are not defined to the operating system, they are only known to the Vtape system.
+Physical tape drives are usually high capacity IBM TS1140 a SUN T10000C or D or an LTO-6 or 7.
+The Physical Tape drives are not defined to the operating system, they are only known to the Vtape system.

-Physical tapes cannot be ejected from the tape library until all the data has been removed from them (IBM).
+Physical tapes cannot be ejected from the virtual tape library until all the data has been removed from them (IBM).
 If someone asks you to eject a virtual tape, send them an empty envelope (yes, it does happen).

 The controlling software looks after the disk cache, and also cleans up deleted data from real tapes.

 Reconciliation: checks for invalidated volumes, i.e. virtual volumes which have been re-written.
 Reconciliation is best run before Reclamation